 Matchbook has also recently introduced a brand new product which is the third version of their mobile apps for iPhone and Android.
 Surprisingly, it is not a regular update but a completely new thing.
 With a new version of their mobile apps, Matchbook aimed to enhance the overall user experience by redesigning and improving navigation, as well as speeding up the process of loading markets.
 The outcome is a straightforward and clear interface which allows for a quick browsing and having a single overview of wallet balance, bets, or insights.

-For all devices internet connectivity via Wifi or 3G/4G is required.
+For all devices internet connection via Wifi or 3G/4G is required.
 Once the app has been downloaded the full functionality of the desktop version is available on mobile devices.
 Customers can trade events in running using the mobile application.
-Customers should be able to use the Matchbook bonus code through the app.
+Customers should be able to use a Matchbook bonus code, should one be necessary for a Matchbook Sign Up Offer through the app.
+Check back to see when a sign up offer is available.

 The Matchbook Insights is a relatively new feature on the website and includes the following options:

 It includes previews for the main events in the following sports: